Tivadar Batthyány

+Early life

-The father, Count Zsigmond Batthyány, was actively involved in the 1848 revolution and become adjutant of Richard Debaufre Guyon.
+He was the eldest son of Count Zsigmond Károly Batthyány (1829–1906) and Johanna Nepomucena Erdődy de Monyorókerék et Monoszló (1835–1915).
+His father was actively involved in the 1848 revolution and become adjutant of Richard Debaufre Guyon.

-The firstborn son, Count Tivadar Batthyány, went to high school in Kalocsa but completed it in Fiume, graduated from the Royal Hungarian Marine Academy in Fiume.
-A navy officer, he was promoted Korvettenkapitän in 1917.
+Count Tivadar went to high school in Kalocsa but completed it in Fiume, graduated from the Imperial and Royal Naval Academy in Fiume.

+Career

-In 1881 nominated long distance marine captain, in 1882 principal inspecting officer in the port of Fiume, and commander of the floating docks; in 1883 the Hungarian trade minister Széchenyi decided to create a Central Maritime office at the government, nominated Tivadar Batthyány secretary of the Ministry of trade and member of the board of "Adria", with the function of governmental fiduciary.
+A naval officer, he was promoted to Korvettenkapitän.
+In 1881 nominated long distance marine captain, in 1882 principal inspecting officer in the port of Fiume, and commander of the floating docks; in 1883 the Hungarian Trade Minister Széchenyi decided to create a Central Maritime office at the government, nominated Tivadar Batthyány Secretary of the Ministry of Trade and member of the board of "Adria", with the function of governmental fiduciary.

-In 1890 general shipping inspector of "Adria" 1892 first time in the parliament, representing the liberal party, as deputy of Fiume.
-In 1904 representative of the Independence and 1848 party.
-In 1909 briefly (14 October - 12 November) Second Vice-Chairman of the House of Representatives.
-1910 Vice-President of the Independence Party.
-In 1918 Minister of Labor and Social Care.
-Member of the National Council (31 October - 12 December 1918).
+In 1890, he was the general shipping inspector of "Adria".
+In 1892, he was first elected to Parliament, representing the Liberal Party, as Deputy of Fiume.
+In 1904, he was Representative of the Independence Party.
+From 14 October 1909 to 12 November 1909, he briefly served as Second Vice-Chairman of the House of Representatives.
+In 1910, he was Vice-President of the Independence Party.
+In 1918, he was Minister of Labor and Social Care.
+From 31 October 1918 to 12 December 1918, he was a member of the National Council.
 Minister of the Interior, entrusted by the King about the liquidation of the Ministry (1-18 November).
 During the period of the Hungarian Soviet Republic he resided in Vienna.
 In 1921 Count Tivadar Batthyány tried to return in the Independence Party, but he had no longer a major role in political life.

+Personal life

+Batthyány was married to Ludovika Olga Károlina Philippina Antónia Batthyány (1869–1939), a daughter of Count Mária József György Ferenc Károly Batthyány and Ludowika "Luise" Franziska Agnes Karola grófnő Batthyány.

+The Count died on 2 February 1931 in Budapest.